aknot242/terraform-nginx-auth/README.md

 ### Deploying the Solution

-Earlier I mentioned that we would be configuring the cluster and deploying the application and NGINX proxy.
+Earlier I mentioned that we would be configuring the cluster and deploying the application and NGINX Plus proxy.
 We will use Terraform to do this, with the help of another GitHub repository.

 1. In the F5 Distributed Cloud console, create a new application namespace.
 Application namespaces create a logical separation for enhanced security between applications.
-This new namespace will be for the Sentence app and the NGINX OIDC auth service.
+This new namespace will be for the Sentence app and the NGINX Plus OIDC auth service.
 For example, “demo-nginx-auth”.

 2. In the F5 Distributed Cloud console, [create a Service Credential](https://docs.cloud.f5.com/docs/how-to/user-mgmt/credentials) that has the admin role for this newly created namespace.